 Change of Status

-A member who is retiring from private practice may also want to change status from active to either inactive or retired.
+An active member who is retiring from private practice may also want to change status from active to either inactive or resigned.
 Depending on your intentions, one category may be preferable to another.

-Inactive members pay a reduced fee to the law Society, are not required to be insured, and maintain membership status.
+Inactive members pay a reduced membership fee to the Law Society, are not required to be insured, and maintain membership status.
 Inactive members can return to active membership within three years of becoming inactive by completing the required forms and paying the required fees.
 More details are set out here.

-Retired members are no longer members of the Law Society.
-If you are a retired member, and later want to return to active practice, you will be treated as a new applicant for membership.
+Resigned members are no longer members of the Law Society.
+If you have resigned, and later want to return to active practice, you will be treated as a new applicant for membership.
 You may be required to complete certain activities, such as completing the bar examination, or engaging in a period of articles, as a precondition to your re-admission.